sciZer0/7/c/README.md

 *Energy can neither be destroyed nor created — only converted from one form of Energy to another.*

-Even all calculations, like, proved this law.
+It looked like all calculations proved this law.

 But in reality, all official formulas for calculating Work and Energy are absolutely wrong.